-When a patient intends to bring a medical malpractice lawsuit under Florida law, the health care provider (or his insurance company) can make an “an offer to arbitrate in which liability is deemed admitted and arbitration will be held only on the issue of damages.”
+When a patient intends to bring a medical negligence lawsuit under Florida law, the health care provider (or his insurance company) can make an “an offer to arbitrate in which liability is deemed admitted and arbitration will be held only on the issue of damages.”
 In some cases, arbitration offers a quicker and less costly resolution to a malpractice claim than traditional litigation.
 However, a patient should always proceed with caution, as agreeing to arbitration means waiving certain due process rights.
 That is to say, if you agree to arbitration and dislike the outcome, you cannot then file a malpractice lawsuit in state court.

 Surgeon Sues Insurer Following $33M Arbitration Award

 One thing to note is Florida’s arbitration law allows the provider or insurer to make an arbitration offer “contingent upon a limit of general damages.”
 This means you run the risk of recovering less with an arbitration than a trial jury.
 But there are cases where the arbitration is not contingent on a damages limit, and the victims actually benefit.

 Here is a recent example.
 In 2004, a plastic surgeon in Jacksonville performed a liposuction on a 32-year-old male patient.
 A few hours after the procedure, the patient went into cardiac arrest and died.
 An autopsy determined the cause of death was “respiratory insufficiency due to complications of liposuction.”

 The plastic surgeon’s malpractice insurer conducted an investigation, determined the “case was indefensible” with respect to liability, and offered to settle with the victim’s estate for $250,000, the limit of the insurance policy.
 The insurer also offered to arbitrate on the issue of damages without setting a maximum limit.
 The estate jumped at the chance to arbitrate, believing it would receive far more than the $250,000 policy limit.